Mont-Carmel, Quebec

+History

+Mont-Carmel was created in 1855.
+Not long after its creation, the name became Notre-Dame-du-Mont-Carmel but, during the middle of the 20th century, the name was officialised as simply Mont-Carmel.

 Geography

 Spanning over 75% of the width of the Bas-Saint-Laurent region in which it resides, Mont-Carmel is the second largest subdivision within the Kamouraska Regional County Municipality and borders the United States at its southeast limit.

 Communities and locations

 The following designated areas reside within the municipality's boundaries: